Purpose and Integrity for Sustainable Success in Turbulent Times

 The Art of Leadership: Purpose

 What is leadership?
 Why is this important?
 How do you lead successfully?
 The Art of Leadership provides timeless answers to these eternal questions.
-It is a modern reading of Lao Tzu’s Tao Te Ching — a guide for leaders in ancient China.
-“Purpose is a surer path to productivity than pressure.
-Pressure keeps knocking you off the path.
-Purpose keeps bringing you back onto the path” Kent Beck (All parts; Other reading and viewing formats).
+It is a modern reading of Lao Tzu’s Tao Te Ching — a guide for sustainable success in turbulent times.
+All parts.
+Other reading formats.

 1. Guide to the Essence